Oral Surgery

 Post-Surgery Instructions

-Fold a piece of clean gauze into a pad thick enough to bite on directly on the extraction site.
-Apply moderate pressure by closing the teeth firmly over the pad.
+After oral surgery, it remains critical to follow all care instructions from your oral surgeon.
+If you are dealing with bleeding after one or more extractions, fold a piece of clean gauze into a pad thick enough to bite, then place it directly on the extraction site.
+Apply moderate pressure by closing your teeth firmly over the pad.
 Maintain this pressure for about 30 minutes.
 If the pad becomes soaked, replace it with a clean one as necessary.
-Do not suck on the extraction site (as with a straw).
-A slight amount of blood may leak at the extraction site until a clot forms.
-However, if heavy bleeding continues, call your dentist.
+Do not suck on the extraction site or drink through a straw.
+A slight amount of blood may leak from where your wisdom teeth (or other teeth) used to be until a clot forms.
+However, if heavy bleeding continues, call your dentist or oral surgeon.
 (Remember, though, that a lot of saliva and a little blood can look like a lot of bleeding).

 The Blood Clot

-After an extraction, a blood clot forms in the tooth socket.
-This clot is an important part of the normal healing process.
-You should therefore avoid activities that might disturb the clot.
+After tooth extractions, a blood clot forms in the tooth socket.
+This clot is an important part of the normal healing process, and it’s important to avoid activities that might disturb it.

 • Do not smoke, or rinse your mouth vigorously, or drink through a straw for 24 hours.
 These activities create suction in the mouth, which could dislodge the clot and delay healing.